MaximSt/angular-rails-live-chat/README.md

 # A simple realtime chat using Rails and Angularjs

+## Requirement

+* Thin/Puma servers or similar
+* Chrome or Firefox or something else that support SSE natively.

 ## Some tricks and pitfalls in ActionController::live

 During the development, I noticed some common pitfalls in ActionController::live, I call them `坑` (pronounced as "/kng/")